 "Hudson Taylor Invests in China" reveals the strategies the founder of the China Inland Mission (now Overseas Missionary Fellowship International) had in his days as a student.
 6.5 minutes.

-God" in the Jordan River near where it is believed
+Rich performed a simpler version of "The Lamb of God" in the Jordan River near where it is believed that John the Baptist baptised Jesus. |

 "La Gente Que Jesús Conoció" means “the people that Jesus knew.”
 This piece tells the Passion of Jesus through the eyes of those who’s lives were impacted by Him.
 Rich wrote this piece in Spanish for the children of Compassion in Bolivia, when he went on an artists’ visit there in 2000.
 The piece can be performed in English or Spanish, but Rich recommends Spanish with translation helps from Compassion children from Honduras that he met on his last artists’ trip to Guatemala.
 He's also performed the piece in Honduras and Cuba.
 Running time: 7 minutes